Going Off Grid

 All of that sun is also perfect for setting up solar as an alternative energy source – getting even 4-5 hours of sunshine a day is enough to keep you charged!
 Plus, taking some pressure off the city’s main grid is fantastic for the thriving local environment.

 Additionally, the Santa Cruz Mountains provide a robust watershed system comprised of seasonal creeks, annual streams, and rivers.
-There are also two aquifers that feed the community.
+Two aquifers feed the community.
 This gives you plenty of options for tapping into local resources if you want to find a clean water source for your home.

 Now that you’re sold on Santa Cruz, you just need the perfect off-grid escape.
 Thankfully, we have that on deck too: located at 4260 Paul Sweet Road, this Santa Cruz estate boasts 26 acres of redwoods, valleys, and gorgeous hilltops, and a breathtaking custom home with ocean views.
 Oh, and it can go completely off-grid, as promised.